-New York requires visitors from 3 more states to quarantine
+Long Island region of New York to enter new reopening stage

 Cuomo said he hopes his travel advisory will prevent COVID-19 from spreading at high rates again in a state hard-hit by the pandemic.

-Cuomo’s office said 836 people were hospitalized Monday — up 19 from Sunday, but down from 878 on July 1.
+New York’s testing has turned up nearly 400,000 positive test results since the spring, out of 4.2 million tests of individuals.
+About 836 people were hospitalized Monday, according to Cuomo’s office — up 19 from Sunday, but down from 878 on July 1.

-New York is seeing a smaller share of individuals test positive for COVID-19 even as the state amped up its testing and slowly reopened its economy.
+Overall, New York is seeing a smaller share of individuals test positive for COVID-19 even as the state has amped up its testing and slowly reopened its economy.
 About 600 individuals tested positive for COVID-19 Monday out of nearly 57,000 tested, according to Cuomo’s office.

-New York’s testing has turned up nearly 400,000 positive test results since the spring, out of 4.2 million tests of individuals.

 Cuomo said 10 people with COVID-19 died in hospitals and nursing homes Monday.
 The state’s numbers are likely an undercount — about 25,000 people with COVID-19 have died in hospitals and nursing homes since March, while New York City says another 4,600 people likely died of COVID-19.